February 17, 1999, Wednesday, Final Edition

 ruling on an NTEU grievance that now entitles Customs inspectors to receive

 "night pay" bonuses during their vacations.
-Customs inspectors are entitled to
+Customs inspectors are

 "night differential even when they are on leave, if those leave days would